bednarikjan/bednarikjan.github.io/_posts/2015-06-05-trajectory_clustering.md

 <div class="post">

-<p> Automatic trajectory clustering is particularly useful in projects where a huge amount of spatio temporal data must be handeled.
-It might be ecologists who track wild animals, meteorologists who track hurricane flows or traffic researchers who analyse the common patterns in traffic - they all work with tons od data wchich must be (auomatically) analyzed in order to derive meaningful information.
+<p> Automatic trajectory clustering is particularly useful in projects where a huge amount of spatio temporal data must be handled.
+It might be ecologists who track wild animals, meteorologists who track hurricane flows or traffic researchers who analyse the common patterns in traffic - they all work with the tons of data which must be (auomatically) analyzed in order to derive a meaningful information.
 Thus this project focuses on implementing algorithms capable of fully automatic clustering of 2D trajectories. </p>

 <!--more-->